 What animal does Philip Marlowe go out to buy food for?

-Discover the awards and nominations received by The Long Goodbye.
-Explore the history of The Long Goodbye and its cast and crew.
+Discover all the awards and nominations received by The Long Goodbye, from Oscars to film festival honors.
+Learn how The Long Goodbye and its cast and crew have been recognized by critics and the industry alike.

 Returning home from a late-night grocery run for cat food, Philip Marlowe (portrayed by Elliott Gould) unexpectedly finds his close friend, Terry Lennox (played by Henry Gibson), in his Los Angeles apartment.
 Lennox, in a state of distress, urgently requests Marlowe to drive him to Tijuana, prompting Marlowe to notice the scratches marring his friend’s face.